tylerlong/ringcentral-csharp-docs/docs/mac/authentication.md

 }
 ```

-The first `if` statement create the SDK object and get the platform singleton.
+The first `if` statement creates the SDK object and gets the platform singleton.
 The second `if` statement does the authentication.

 Press `CMD - Enter` to run the app.
 A simulator will be started.
 Wait until the app is up and running, check "Application Output" window for text "App is authenticated".